 - If you think someone is in the toilet, wait until they are finished.
 Do not peer under the or over the door.

-- If you mess on the toilet seat, wipe it up with toilet paper and throw the paper in the dustbin.
+- If you make a mess on the toilet seat, wipe it up with toilet paper and throw the paper in the dustbin.

 - Do not leave the tap running after you have washed your hands – it wastes water.